Top 13 Master Programs of The Future.

 - Human Resources Specialist

+To sum up, is there any rule that could help you choose the right major?
+Well, studying the job market is not rocket science.
 The job market is fluid.
 It changes so quickly that we can be sure that in just a few years from now, There will be tons of new, interesting professions out there — and Master Programs will adjust to that!

-Western world economies are based on services, and this trend will further progress.
+Developed economies are based on services, and this trend will further progress.
 Therefore, it is easy to predict that in ten years, there will be lots of new professions related to media, social media, communication, logistics, and all kinds of online and offline services.

 Furthermore, we live in times of high specialization.
 For instance, most YouTubers become famous and wealthy because they are world-class experts in some narrow discipline, such as: applying mascara, making funny movies of their cats, playing GTA, or reviewing horror movies—and not because they know a lot about life.